ppetrovtv/pine_script_docs/source/essential/Drawings.rst

     :depth: 2

 Starting with Pine v4, indicators and strategies can create *drawing objects* on the chart.
-At the moment, two kinds of drawings are supported: *label* and *line*.
-There is one instance of each on the following chart:
+Two types of drawings are currently supported: *label* and *line*.
+You will find one instance of each on the following chart:

 .. image:: images/label_and_line_drawings.png